 “[We] can provide only limited assurance that all risks to UK national security from Huawei’s involvement in the UK’s critical networks have been sufficiently mitigated,” states the report.
 “We are advising the National Security Adviser on this basis.”

 The annual report was published last night by an oversight body tasked with keeping watch on the Huawei Cyber Security Evaluation Centre, a unit in Oxfordshire operated by Huawei to vet the use of its own products in the telecoms infrastructure.
 It found no evidence of compromise.

-HCSEC is now seeking to address security issues found in Huawei’s source code by mid 2020.
+HCSEC is now aiming to address security issues found in Huawei’s source code by mid 2020.
 A Huawei spokesperson said: “Huawei welcomes the Oversight Board report.
 It confirms that the collaborative approach adopted by Huawei, the UK Government and operators is working as designed, meeting obligations and providing unique, world class network integrity assurance through ongoing risk management.
 The report concludes that HCSEC’s operational independence is both robust and effective.